ritik-ranjann/portfolio/README.md

 # portfolio
 --------------------------------------
-this portfolis is all about my resume.
+this portfolio is all about my resume.